 * More winter weather expected for large parts of U.S. End-of-winter storage seen below 1 trillion cubic feet

-(Adds settlement price in lead, fourth and ninth paragraphs) NEW YORK, Feb 19 (Reuters) - U.S. natural gas futures settled up 10.8 percent on Wednesday after hitting the highest price in more than five years on concern that forecasts for more late winter cold weather across the United States will further increase heating demand and deplete supplies.
+(Rewrites top, adds analyst's comment, EIA poll estimate, updates prices) NEW YORK, Feb 19 (Reuters) - U.S. natural gas futures jumped nearly 13 percent on Wednesday to the highest in more than five years, boosted by forecasts for frigid cold weather across the United States that will further increase gas-fired heating demand and deplete supplies.
 As prices rose, traders bought futures contracts to cover short positions and speculative money poured into the market, further advancing the rally, brokers and analysts said.
-Natural gas futures for March delivery settled up 59.8 cents at $6.149 per million British thermal units, after jumping as much as 72.4 cents, or 13 percent, to $6.275 per mmBtu, the highest since December 2008.
+The front-month gas futures contract was on track for its largest daily percent gain since June 2012, when it surged 14 percent.
+Natural gas futures for March delivery added as much as 70.8 cents, or 12.7 percent, by mid-afternoon to reach a high of $6.259 per mmBtu, the highest since December 2008.
 "This test of $6.00 stinks of speculative involvement," Aaron Calder, senior market analyst with Gelber & Associates in Houston, said in a client note.
 "Managed money is taking advantage of the imbalance and pouring into the long side of the trade."
 Weather forecasters expect frigid temperatures to continue after record-cold weather in January led to steep draws of natural gas to meet heating demand, leaving less gas to meet summer electric power demand.
-The 11- to 15-day forecast points to "ongoing colder than normal conditions" over much of North America, said meteorologists at MDA Weather Services in Gaithersburg, Maryland.
+The 11-15 day forecast points to "ongoing colder than normal conditions" over much of North America, said meteorologists at MDA Weather Services in Gaithersburg, Maryland.
 Temperatures in Chicago will reach sub-zero (Fahrenheit/below minus 18 degrees Celsius) at the end of next week while New York temperatures will reach into the teens, according to the MDA forecast.
-The March contract on the New York Mercantile Exchange settled at $1.20 over April, widening the spread between the two "The rally is confined to March, but as time goes by the seriously depleted storage level is going to catch on," said Gene McGillian, analyst with Tradition Energy in Stamford, Connecticut.
+March gas futures on the New York Mercantile Exchange were last trading 64.9 cents higher at $6.20 per mmBtu at 1:53 p.m.
+EST (1853 GMT).
+The March contract traded as much as $1.22 over April, widening the spread between the two by some 95 cents in one week.
+"The rally is confined to March, but as time goes by the seriously depleted storage level is going to catch on," said Gene McGillian, analyst with Tradition Energy in Stamford, Connecticut.
 "The back of the board has some catching up to do."

 (Additional reporting by Eileen O'Grady in Houston; Editing by Marguerita Choy and Bernadette Baum)